MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 The submitted apps will be extracted and investigated following this list:

 1. The apps are investigated.
 All dependencies must be included in the submission.
 We will lookup prior versions of the apps in the depot.
-If your app has a dependency on a third party app in AppSource, you should not include this, we will locate it in the depot. **Any unresolved dependencies will cause the submission to be rejected**
+If your app has a dependency on a third party app in AppSource, you should not include this, we will locate it in the depot. **Any unresolved dependencies will cause the submission to be rejected.**
-2. If the version numbers haven't changed and the countries haven’t changed, the validation is skipped and **the apps will not be updated**
+2. If the version numbers haven't changed and the countries haven’t changed, the validation is skipped and **the apps will not be updated.**
-3. App.json is investigated for mandatory fields. **If mandatory fields are missing, the submission is rejected**
+3. App.json is investigated for mandatory fields. **If mandatory fields are missing, the submission is rejected.**
-4. Affixes for the submission are located. **If affixes haven't been registered or cannot be located, the submission is rejected**
+4. Affixes for the submission are located. **If affixes haven't been registered or cannot be located, the submission is rejected.**
 5. Business Central Artifacts are located for the version the apps is submitted for (*Current*, *NextMinor*, or *NextMajor*).
 6. For every country in the submission list, we perform the same validation:
-   - A sandbox container based on the Business Central Artifacts with the right country version is created
+   - A sandbox container based on the Business Central Artifacts with the right country version is created.
    - Any dependency apps not included in the submission are installed. **If any installation fails, the submission is rejected.**
-   - In order of dependencies, all apps in the submission are tested using AppSourceCop analyzer (see more here: https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/analyzers/appsourcecop)
+   - In order of dependencies, all apps in the submission are tested using AppSourceCop analyzer.
+For more information, see [AppSourceCop Analyzer](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/analyzers/appsourcecop)
      - If any **breaking changes are identified, the submission is rejected.**
      - If mandatory affixes **are not included on all object names, the submission is rejected.**
    - In order of dependencies, all prior versions of the apps are published and installed. **If any installation fails, the submission is rejected.**
    - In order of dependencies, all new versions of the apps are published and upgrade is run (apps must be digitally signed, else they won’t install). **If any installation/upgrade fails, the submission is rejected.**
-   - A simple connection test is executed (open a role center and check simple actions and pages).
+   - A simple connection test is run; opening a role center and check simple actions and pages.
 If the connection test fails, **the submission investigated and potentially rejected.**
-7. If all country validations succeed and no errors are found, **the submission is accepted.**
+7. If all country validations succeed and no errors are found then **the submission is accepted.**

 > [!Important]
 > Microsoft recommends that all partners are performing the same checks as described above before submitting apps for validation to maximize chances of validation success.
 >
 > You can find resources for how to setup a build pipeline, which performs all these steps here: https://aka.ms/cicdhol and you can find sample repositories, performing these steps here: